 All of these elements of a good story combined with the eye-catching nature of an online video will help pave your way to marketing success.

-Here are 4 rules for storytelling which will help your brand with a few examples to illustrate them.
+Here are four rules for storytelling which will help your brand with a few examples to illustrate them.

 Engaging video content is not about you.
 Your customers don’t really care that much about your company.
 Continuously bragging about how your product is superior to a competitor’s will only be a turn-off for your audience.